BaderNader321/Comparison-Analysis-of-Two-OTT-Platforms/README.md

 - **Tier 1 users in Jotstar are highly engaged but also downgrade frequently, which could indicate price sensitivity.**
 - **VIP upgrades on Jotstar suggest users may prefer skipping mid-tier plans when upgrading.**
 - **Liocinema’s premium retention is weaker, with many Premium users downgrading to Free or Basic.**

 ***

+### Inactivity Analysis

+- **Jotstar Insights**
+  - Most active users (44.63%) are aged **25-34**, showing that this age group is the most engaged.
+  - **Tier 1 cities** have the highest engagement (58.23%), suggesting strong urban user activity.
+  - Premium users make up the largest share of active users (40.5%), followed by VIP (33.61%) and Free (25.89%).
+  - The majority of inactive users (46.98%) also belong to the **25-34** age group.
+  - **Tier 1 cities** also have the highest number of inactive users (50.23%), meaning user retention in urban areas needs improvement.
+  - Free users make up the largest portion of inactive users (46.8%), while premium users are the least likely to become inactive (13.54%).

+- **Monthly Active vs. Inactive Users (Jotstar)**
+  - **January had the highest activity (81.38%)**, possibly due to New Year trends and marketing efforts.
+  - Engagement declined throughout the year, with **November showing the lowest active users (68.93%)**.
+  - As active users decreased, inactive users increased, highlighting a retention challenge.
+  - **The inactive user percentage remained stable (11% - 18%)**, suggesting a consistent disengaged user base.

+- **Liocinema Insights**
+  - Most active users (40.18%) are **18-24 years old**, showing that younger audiences drive engagement.
+  - **Tier 2 cities** lead in active users (38.09%), with Tier 3 following at 19.49%, meaning suburban areas have strong engagement.
+  - Free users make up the largest share of active users (59.48%), indicating a preference for free content.
+  - The majority of inactive users (47.59%) are also from the **18-24** age group, showing that engagement retention is a challenge for younger users.
+  - **Tier 3 cities** have the highest inactive users (52.04%), suggesting engagement struggles in rural areas.
+  - Free users are the most likely to become inactive (72.65%), while premium users have the lowest inactivity rate (5.45%).

+- **Monthly Active vs. Inactive Users (Liocinema)**
+  - **January to September had consistently high inactive users (over 50%)**, with March peaking at 62.70% inactivity.
+  - **A major shift happened in October and November, with active users reaching 71.49%**, likely due to new content, promotions, or seasonal trends.
+  - The biggest changes occurred between **September to October and October to November**, signaling a turning point in user engagement.

+- **Key Takeaways**
+  - **Younger users (18-34) are the most engaged**, but also show high inactivity rates, highlighting the need for targeted retention strategies.
+  - **Urban users (Tier 1) engage more with Jotstar, while suburban users (Tier 2) dominate Liocinema**, suggesting different audience preferences.
+  - **Free users have the highest inactivity rates**, indicating that premium content or incentives could help retain them.
+  - **Liocinema saw a significant user engagement boost in the last quarter**, possibly due to strategic campaigns or content releases.
+  - **Jotstar experienced a steady decline in engagement over the year**, signaling a need for improved long-term user retention efforts.

+***